Xiao-Lii/Arduino-IoT-Projects/README.md

   * [9V Battery Clip w/ Male Plug for Arduino](https://www.amazon.com/5pack-Battery-2-1mm-Arduino-Corpco/dp/B01AXIE)
   * [Micro SD Card w/ Adapater](https://www.amazon.com/Micro-Center-Class-Memory-Adapter/dp/B08C2G1J9M)
   * [Micro SD Card Reader](https://www.amazon.com/HiLetgo-Adater-Interface-Conversion-Arduino/dp/B07BJ2P6X6)

+## Project #15: Estimating a Battery's Age
+<b>Project Goal:</b> Thank you to Professor Liang at UC Denver, who has provided his data of a 2400mAH battery's charge capacity, discharge capcacity, state of health(SoH), cycle number, voltage, current readings, and much more over the course of 6 months.
+To summarize, my report shows how the battery's state of health is calculated and how it's state of health and end voltage changes over the course of the battery's life cycle.
+We compare these two variables over time and note some possibilities contributing to the results we see over the battery's lifecycle.